O = require 'omicron'

 if typeof method is 'function'

-, inherited lookup results can be memoized in
+context = nullIff this is a realized State, inherited lookup results can be memoized in

 the local dispatch table.